Qv2ray/Qv2ray/README.md

 git clone https://github.com/aliyuchang33/Hv2ray && cd Hv2ray
 qmake ./
 make
-# A lot of file will be generated in the current directory.
+# A lot of files will be generated in the current directory.
 ```

 ## Run